anuraagshakya/Dogs/README.md

 ## What to add

-- Make image detail view zoomable.
-FIX: not resizing in when orientation is changed.
+- Make image detail view zoomable
 - Dynamic cell sizes so that app looks more or less similar on all devices
 - Read the list of dogs from the API
 - Add 'Nice to haves'